Quotes About Toxic Masculinity: Redefining Harmful Views On Masculinity

 Does a “real” man exist?

 This is a tricky question.
 Masculinity, femininity, and the concept of gender and gender roles are a complex amalgamation of biology and culture, nature and nurture.
-There are all different types of men; some may feel happiest embodying traditionally “masculine” traits, while others may feel happiest embodying more feminine traits.
+There are different types of men; some may feel happiest embodying traditionally “masculine” traits, while others may feel happiest embodying more feminine traits.

 Overall, the claim that there’s such a thing as a “real” man is dubious.
 Rather, men have certain hormonal and biological tendencies, and these tendencies are arguably minuscule compared to the social framework that surrounds them.